haileamlakwalelige/Weather-Bot-in-Node-js-and-Telegram-Bot-Api/README.md

 # Weather-Bot-in-Node-js-and-Telegram-Bot-Api

-to run the code with node js use npm start
+ run the code with node command use
+ # npm start

-to run the code in nodemon use npm run dev
+to run the code in nodemon command use
+# npm run dev